 By Train to the Midnight Sun

-Friday 25 July (B) An optional morning visit to the huge LKAB iron ore loading facilities in the port and then the return journey starts, all the way from Lapland to London by train!
+Friday 24 July (B) Free morning and then the return journey starts, all the way from Lapland to London by train!
 We will leave Narvik on Train 93, the overnight to Stockholm which departs around noon.

-Sunday 27 July (B,L) The steamship “Mariefred” (yes, it really is steam powered!) will take us for an island-studied voyage down the coast (lunch included) to, appropriately enough, Mariefred, for a ride on the 600mm narrow gauge Östra Södermanlands Järnväg.
-The ÖSlJ sends a steam train down the Harbour Branch to meet the ship and a shot which includes them both-steamship and steam train-is one of the must-get photos of the trip.
+Sunday 26 July (B,L) The steamship “Mariefred” (yes, it really is steam powered!) will take us for an island-studied voyage down the coast (lunch included) to, appropriately enough, Mariefred, for a ride on the 600mm narrow gauge Östra Södermanlands Järnväg.
+The ÖSlJ sends a steam train down the Harbour Branch to meet the ship.
+Here you can get a shot which includes them both-steamship and steam train- making it one of the must-get photos of the trip.
 Track Bashers will want the ride along the branch, which is not otherwise used.
 From the other end of the ÖSlJ, there are regular trains back to Stockholm and people can return at their leisure, when they’ve had enough.